Hyperparameter Tuning

 poetry run optuna-dashboard sqlite:///cleanrl_hpopt.db

-You can use a different database by passing Tuner(..., storage="mysql://root@localhost/example")
+You can use a different database by passing Tuner(..., storage="mysql://root@localhost/example"), for example.

 Work w/ multiple environments

-.
-In the following example, each trial uses a set of hyperparameters to run experiments with 3 random seeds for each environment in ["CartPole-v1","Acrobot-v1"]
+Tuner supports finding a set of hyper parameters of that works well against multiple environments by extending target_scores.
+In the following example, each trial uses a set of hyperparameters to run experiments with 3 random seeds for each environment in ["CartPole-v1","Acrobot-v1"], totalling 2*3=6 experiments per trial.

 from cleanrl_utils.tuner import Tuner